-- 1. labour

-- 2. materials

-- 3. acquisition of land use rights, and land acquisition including permanent and working easements, survey and appraisals, legal fees, crop and damage compensation

-- 4. direct and indirect overheads

-- 5. capitalized interest
+- b. similarities and differences in terms of voltage level, type of towers, type of terrain, etc.4. acquisition of land use rights, and land acquisition including permanent and working easements, survey and appraisals, legal fees, crop and damage compensation; - 4.
+5. direct and indirect overheads broken down by facility installation; and, - 5.
+6. capitalized interest - 5.6.contingency - 7. other - 8. class of the project cost estimate, consistent with applicable Association for the Advancement of Cost Engineering (AACE) recommended practice

-- 6. contingency

-- 7. other

-- 8. class of the project cost estimate, consistent with applicable Association for the Advancement of Cost Engineering (AACE) recommended practice